 km_s19-1I’m an Assistant Professor of Behavioral Science at Duke Kunshan University.

-Broader topics of interest include motivated reasoning, inter-group conflict, emotions, norms, social identity, public opinion formation, deliberation, alienation, and social cohesion.
+Broader topics of interest include motivated reasoning, inter-group conflict, persuasion, emotions, norms, social identity, public opinion formation, deliberation, alienation, and social cohesion.

 I hail from a rock in the middle of the North Atlantic called Iceland.
 In previous lives I was a team leader at government agency, radio producer and presenter, founder of a non-partisan think-tank, in addition to working with kids and grown-ups with disabilities or drug problems.